10, 2003, David Stall of Texas purchased

 there's another reason.
 The

-will be historically restored to museum quality.
+was to be historically restored to museum quality.
 Once ready it

-will tour the country as a show piece and rarely ever operated.
+was planned to tour the country as a show piece and rarely ever operated.

 painted, and made ready for action.